CORT0619/population-project/README.md

 npm run dev
 ```

+## Database
+The database I developed with is a postgresql db from cockroachdb

 ## Future Development
 - make sure pg pools is used effectively
 - better error handling
 - implement real caching with redis

+### Suggestions
+For any questions, suggestions for improvement, etc. please feel free to create a pull request or reach out to me at cwills2552@gmail.com, thanks!